 The Texas Uninsured Driver Problem

-Texas consistently ranks among the top five states with the highest percentage of uninsured drivers.
-According to the Insurance Information Institute, approximately 1 in 8 drivers on Texas roads carries no auto insurance — and that number rises significantly in certain areas of Dallas, Fort Worth, and the broader DFW metro.
+Texas consistently ranks among the states with the highest percentage of uninsured drivers.
+The Texas Department of Insurance (TDI) has reported that nearly 20% of drivers on Texas roads carry no auto insurance — and that number climbs higher in certain ZIP codes across Dallas, Fort Worth, and the broader DFW metro.
 Learn more about Texas minimum insurance requirements.

 What does this mean for you?
-It means every time you get on I-35, I-20, or Loop 820, there's a real statistical chance you're sharing the road with drivers who have zero financial ability to compensate you if they cause an accident.
+Every time you get on I-35, I-20, or Loop 820, there is a real statistical chance you're sharing the road with drivers who have zero financial ability to compensate you if they cause an accident.
 Texas law requires minimum liability insurance ($30,000/$60,000/$25,000), but enforcement is inconsistent, and many drivers either let their policies lapse or simply never obtain coverage.
+Review your current Texas auto insurance policy to check whether UM/UIM is already included.

 The Underinsured Problem Is Even Bigger